githubEdit

 You will need to Setup Guide to edit the Node-RED Config files.

-1. Open up the terminal or via SSH enter the command: nano ~/.node-red/config.yml to begin editing the config file.
+1. Open up the terminal or via SSH and edit the node-red config file located at: /opt/traffic-monitor/docker/node-red-tm/config/config.yml

 2. Change the deployment location information to represent the current deployment.
 Get your latitude and longitude from any map service, such as Google Maps and enter bearing with the single-letter cardinal direction the traffic monitor is facing.